picandocodigo/List-Category-Posts/readme.txt

 == Changelog ==

+= 0.8.1 =
+* Fixed bug for 'content'.
+* There's new stuff on the widget options.
+I'm still working on it, so some bugs may appear.

 = 0.8 =
 * Widget implements WP 2.8 Widget API, so at least 2.8 is required.
 Now you can use as many widgets as necessary, with new params.